azimIbragimov/Fingerprint-Pore-Detection-A-Survey/README.md

 ```
 chmod +x scripts/detect.sh
-./scripts/detect.sh dataset 1-30
+./scripts/detect.sh 1-30
 ```

 where 1-30 denotes for range of files that must be processed.
-The processed information will be saved in out_of_the_box_detect directory.
+The processed information will be saved in ```out_of_the_box_detect``` directory.

 ## Research framework